chef/automate/dev-docs/adding-data/adding_test_data.md

 create a credential with your chef AD username and your key (~/.ssh/id_rsa) create a node with fqdn `localhost`, attach the credential (https://a2-url/compliance/scan-jobs/nodes/add) create a scan job using that node and profiles installed

-## Adding data to infra views
-use the credentials pinned in the #automate-infra-views slack channel to add a chef server and then org via the ui, at a2-url/infrastructure/chef-servers